dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: It's definitely buggy, but I'm happy with the progress.
 I need to make sure you can clear/refresh the panes.
 I also need to make sure you can choose any of the calculations in any order...currently you have to go in the order they are listed.

+### Day 16: January 19, 2017

+**Today's Progress**: Added functionality to choose any of the calculations in any order you want.
+Added 'Refresh' buttons to the panes to clear the fields and allow for new data entry.

+**Thoughts**: I am able to usually figure things out much quicker than I used to be, at least when trouble shooting.
+The daily 'practice regimen' seems to be working.
+I'm definitely not following the 'text book,' if you will, as far as best practices are concerned, but I am getting things done.
+These are things I want to get done and they are working.
+That, to me, means a lot.